 Too much lighting or placing a white product on a white background causes important edges to be too thin.
 Always place product in a contrasting backdrop.
 Even in the photo sample above, you will see some white parts from the object were cut-out.
 I could have avoided it by using a maroon backdrop or something.

+You can find full code here.
 That’s all folks.
 Hope you enjoyed playing around with this approach.